mcfletch/webtoys/README.md

 that let children explore some particular aspect of a topic.
 They are intended for use as part of a teacher-led exploration, rather than as stand-alone toys/tools.

+The toys are targetted at JK-level students, as that's my child's class.

+Current Toys:

+	* [Factors/Multiples](http://www.vrplumber.com/webtoys/1/) shows factors and multiples for the clicked number